UN, EU and US

-South Sudan is not on the FATF List of Countries that have been identified as having strategic AML deficiencies
+South Sudan is on the FATF List of Countries that have been identified as having strategic AML deficiencies

 Compliance with FATF Recommendations